 Medical and Fire Experts Talk about Fireworks Dangers

-Jim Shannon, president of NFPA, State Fire Marshal Stephen D. Coan & » Dr. Colleen M. Ryan, Mass.
+Jim Shannon, president of NFPA, former State Fire Marshal Stephen D. Coan & » Dr. Colleen M. Ryan, Mass.
 General Hospital and Shriners Hospital for Children – Boston talk about the dangers of fireworks.